-FAR 12.302(c) severely limits tailoring of clauses or otherwise including additional terms or conditions in commercial item contracts in a manner that is inconsistent with customary commercial practice.
+(a) FAR 12.302(c) severely limits tailoring of clauses or otherwise including additional terms or conditions in commercial item contracts in a manner that is inconsistent with customary commercial practice.
 Such tailoring requires a waiver approved as follows:

-(a) Individual contract.
+(1) Individual contract.
 The contracting officer's supervisor approves the request.

-(b) Class of contracts.
+(2) Class of contracts.
 The contracting director approves the request.